felipenlunkes/DOS-Apps/README.md

 <div align="justify">

-To build PX-DOS init, you will need the following dependencies:
+To build PX-DOS core apps, you will need the following dependencies:

 </div>